owkin/PyDESeq2/docs/source/usage/contributing.rst

 If you wish to contribute to the documentation you need to follow the same guidelines as for the code PR (:ref:`code_contrib`) and additionally install the dependencies required for building the documentation.
-Once you have your environment for development ready navigate to docs directory and install required libraries
+Once you have your environment for development ready, navigate to docs directory and install required libraries

 .. code-block:: bash